freshtilledsoil/gridOverlay/README.md

-Grid Overlay jQuery Plugin
+Grid Overlay Vanilla.js Plugin
 ==========================

-A jQuery plugin for creating a grid overlay on your site.
+A Vanilla.js plugin for creating a grid overlay on your site.
 Allows you to easily align design elements to your grid.

 Please Note
 -----------

-The SASS mixin this project started with has been moved to a GitHub Gist as this project changes to a jQuery plugin.
-You can find it [here](https://gist.github.com/3013151) if you're interested.
+This is untested in older browsers and in IE-anything.
+This isn't really OK, because although it's for development purposes, it would be nice to confirm layout pixel-perfection during cross-browser testing.

+I smell a sequel!